Zhang-Feiran/ERiSS/content/unit_1/chapter_1_1/ordinary_human_inquiry.md

 ### Activity 1: Voyages of Inquiry

-In groups and with the help of additional research, examine the motivations, methods, and outcomes of the following cases:
+In groups and with the help of additional research, examine the motivations, methods, and outcomes of the following cases

 |    Case    |    Link    |
 | ---------- | ---------- |